 02/26/08: Negligence Claim Filed

-Warren, MI - The grandmother of 4-month-old Kylie Cox, who was mauled to death September 17, 2007 by a rottweiler, is suing the owner of the home where the dog attack took place.
-The lawsuit seeks more than $1 million in damages.
+Warren, MI - The grandmother of 4-month-old Kylie Cox, who was mauled to death September 17, 2007 by a rottweiler is suing the owner of the home where the fatal mauling took place.
+The lawsuit seeks more than $1 million in damages and is expected to be filed today in Macomb County Court.
 It charges Margaret Elderson, the owner of the home with negligence.
 Also named in the suit are Craig Winters, who owned the dog, his son, Jason Winters and Christopher Fura.

-Last September, Alexis Cox brought her baby daughter, Kylie, to a party at Elderson's home.
-Two of her acquaintances, Christopher Fura, 19, and his stepbrother Jason Winters, 22, brought a 120-pound rottweiler named Chopper to the party as well.
-The dog attacked and killed the baby after Alexis placed the infant -- still strapped in her car seat -- on the floor in the living room.
-She had set her down to make her a bottle in the kitchen.
+Last September, Alexis Cox brought her baby daughter, Kylie, to a party at Elderson's home on Toepfer Avenue.
+Two of her acquaintances, Christopher Fura, 19, and his stepbrother Jason Winters, 22, brought a 120-pound rottweiler named "Chopper" to the party as well.
+The animal attacked and killed the baby after Alexis placed the infant -- still strapped in her car seat -- on the floor in the living room.
+She had set her down briefly to make her a bottle in the kitchen.

 10/07/08: 2008 Fatality: Infant Dies After Being Mauled in Waianea